Oral Presentation Guidelines

 - PowerPoint or other presentation format is permissible.

-- For oral presentations, the online application (including the submission of an abstract) must be submitted by a date that will be published annually on the Hayes Forum site during autumn semester..
+- For oral presentations, the online application (including the submission of an abstract) must be submitted by a date that will be published annually on the Hayes Forum site during the autumn semester.
 The file format of the abstract must be a PDF.
 We cannot accept abstracts submitted in any other way.

 - The recommended ratio format is 16:9.